nrish/yams_rs/README.md

 general design structure

-- two base nodes, functions and operators
-- functions are themselves their own statements, and are parsed separately.
+- Nodes are things which need resolving (functions, variables), or operators which contain more nodes.

 steps in parsing

-- read statement string into tree
+- validate parenthesis
-- divide statement by order of operations into first and second parts
+- divide statement by order of operations into left and right parts, respecting parenthesis
 - keep dividing until no more operators are left

+currently just sets up the tree, would be really simple to implement evaluation though.